pivot-access-ltd/bma-offline-docs/src/about-machines.md

 MAAS keeps extensive logs of the commissioning process for each machine.
 These logs present an extremely detailed, timestamped record of completion and status items from the commissioning process.

+rad-begin /snap/3.0/ui /snap/3.0/cli /deb/3.0/ui /deb/3.0/cli /snap/3.1/ui /snap/3.1/cli /deb/3.1/ui /deb/3.1/cli
 <a href="#heading--about-disabling-individual-boot-methods"><h4 id="heading--about-disabling-individual-boot-methods">About disabling individual boot methods</h4></a>

-In MAAS 3.0, it is possible to diable individual boot methods.
+It is possible to diable individual boot methods.
 This must be done via the CLI.
 When a boot method is disabled MAAS will configure MAAS controlled `isc-dhcpd` to not respond to the associated [boot architecture code](https://www.iana.org/assignments/dhcpv6-parameters/dhcpv6-parameters.xhtml#processor-architecture).
 External DHCP servers must be configured manually.

 To allow different boot methods to be in different states on separate physical networks using the same VLAN ID configuration is done on the subnet in the UI or API.
 When using the API boot methods to be disabled may be specified using the MAAS internal name or [boot architecture code](https://www.iana.org/assignments/dhcpv6-parameters/dhcpv6-parameters.xhtml#processor-architecture) in octet or hex form.

-rad-begin /snap/3.0/ui /snap/3.0/cli /deb/3.0/ui /deb/3.0/cli /snap/3.1/ui /snap/3.1/cli /deb/3.1/ui /deb/3.1/cli
 For MAAS 3.0 and above, the following boot method changes have been implemented:

 - UEFI AMD64 HTTP(00:10) has been reenabled.